Year 9 Admissions

 The best way to discover Charterhouse is to visit.
 Our events are very popular and we advise families to book in advance to guarantee availability.

 Families considering Charterhouse for their children at 13+ entry are warmly invited to join us at one of our Open Mornings.
-These take usually on a Saturday, when families can see a normal working morning and meet the Headmaster and his staff.
+These usually take place on a Saturday, when families can see a normal working morning and meet the Headmaster and his staff.
 Following a tour of the School with one of our pupils, the morning concludes with a question and answer session with the Headmaster.

 We have a limited number of morning visits available on some weekdays during term-time.
 These appointments are primarily for families who would like a follow up meeting with the Director of Admissions.